Top Student Portfolio Ideas High School Success

 4

-Refine and Reflect
+Curate and Reflect

 Comparison

-Collaboration
+Collaboration Features

 What Readers Say

-Michael Davis · Austin, TX
+Sarah J. · Austin, TX

-Emily Rodriguez · Boston, MA
+Emily R. · Boston, MA

-Jessica Kim · Miami, FL
+Jessica P. · Miami, FL

 Frequently Asked Questions

-What should a high school student include in their portfolio?
+What should a high school portfolio include?

-Is a digital portfolio better than a physical one for high school students?
+Is a portfolio only for art students?

 Who should use student portfolio ideas high school?